Simple environmental cues could increase fathers’ active participation during prenatal care, and women and infant health following birth

 They found that men who visited the father-friendly office reported having a stronger belief that the doctors had a high expectation of fathers’ involvement in prenatal care, than did the men who visited the strictly mother-oriented office.

 The researchers found that this shift in the men’s perceptions of what the doctors believed about a father’s role, was key to shifting the men’s confidence about parenting, intentions.

 They found that shifting men’s perceptions of doctor’s beliefs including how much men believe that fathers play an essential role in infant health, was key to increasing men’s confidence about parenting, intentions to learn more about pregnancy, and engaging in consonant health behaviors during pregnancy.

 The men who believed doctors had higher expectations also reported that they would be more willing to learn about pregnancy and engage in healthy habits, such as avoiding smoking and alcohol during their partner’s pregnancy.
 They also felt more comfortable and confident about their ability to be fathers.

 “We should increase men’s comfort and perceived expectations of involvement during pregnancy.
 This may be a simple intervention that would be easy for doctor offices to implement because of its low cost and scalability,” said Diana Sanchez, co-author and professor of psychology at Rutgers-New Brunswick’s School of Arts and Sciences.
 “If this intervention increases men’s involvement in prenatal care, previous research suggests this should bring about healthier outcomes for women and infants, such as lower alcohol and tobacco use among mothers, and a lower likelihood of low birth weight infants.”

-The study’s co-authors included Stacy Yadava, a physician at Robert Wood Johnson Medical School, and researchers from the University of Michigan.
+The study’s co-authors included Stacy Yadava, a physician at Robert Wood Johnson Medical School, and researchers from the University of Michigan and CAHI.

 Photo by Shutterstock/VGstockstudio